ta18/learn-hugo/content/english/faq/python3/venv/index.md

 ## How a Virtual Environment works

-The installation of the miniconda package on your computer modifies your `.bashrc` file: the `PATH` environment variable is modified to firt mention the directory containing the _conda_ command (the default for Ubuntu is `/home/<logname>/miniconda3/condabin/`).<br>
+The installation of the miniconda package on your computer modifies your `.bashrc` file: the `PATH` environment variable is modified to first mention the directory containing the _conda_ command (the default for Ubuntu is `/home/<logname>/miniconda3/condabin/`).<br>
 ➡️ This mecanism gives you access to the `conda` command in any terminal.